 Transcripts involved in triglyceride synthesis that were expressed at higher levels in Cushing's patients include mRNAs for the two main fatty acid synthesis enzymes Acetyl-Coenzyme A carboxylase (ACACA), Mitochondrial glycerol-3-phosphate acyltransferasel (GPAM), Diacylglycerol O-acyltransferase homolog 2 (DGAT2), DGAT1), AGPAT2/3 ,GPD1, and LPIN1 , were all significantly upregulated in adipose tissue from Cushing’s patients (Figure 3C).

 In spite of increased lipid deposition and elevations of lipogenic genes in Cushing’s patients adipose tissue, there have been several studies linking elevated glucocorticoids to increased lipolysis.
 In our patients, this was observed in ex vivo explants of subcutaneous adipose tissue.
 Among genes that may liberate fatty acids from triglycerides, Lipoprotein lipase (LPL) was induced 1.45 fold (q=0.055) but neither Hormone Sensitive Lipase (LIPE) or Adipose Triglyceride Lipase (PNPLA2) were significantly changed at the transcriptional level in subcutaneous adipose tissue from Cushing’s patients (Figure 3F).
 It is possible that insulin resistance due to glucocorticoids caused decreased repression of lipolysis leading to its upregulation, but our data supports an insulin-independent activation as well, since in our explants insulin was not present.
 We detected an elevation of Perilipin 4 (PLIN4) which is one of the proteins that coat intracellular lipid storage droplets (induced 1.45 fold, q=0.05).
-Induction of perlipin 4 by glucocorticoids has been reported previously in CRF trangenic mice (PMID 21187916)
+Induction of perilipin 4 by glucocorticoids has been reported previously in CRF trangenic mice ()

 We also observed elevations in several genes that regulate steroid biogenesis, including several cytochrome P450 family members, steroid reductases (SRD5A1, SRD5A3) , Aldo-keto reductase family 1 member C1 (AKR1C1), steroid sulfatase (STS) , 7-dehydrocholesterol reductase (DHCR7), NAD(P) dependent steroid dehydrogenase-like (NSDHL) and HMG-CoA synthase (HMGCS1).